-I.B.
-Scope of Work.
-In order to accomplish the general objective(s) of this Contract, Contractor shall perform the following specific duties, and those outlined in OSPI's Request for Proposals No. 2025-07, and Contractor's Proposal, to the satisfaction of the OSPI Contract Manager:
+B. In order to accomplish the general objective(s) of this Contract, Contractor shall perform the following specific duties, and those outlined in OSPI's Request for Proposals No. 2025-31, and Contractor's Proposal, to the satisfaction of the OSPI Contract Manager:

->SCOPE OF WORK PLACEHOLDER <
+>SCOPE OF WORK PLACEHOLDER<

-I.C.
-Deliverables.
-The Contractor shall produce the following written reports or other written documents (deliverables) by the dates indicated below:
+C. The Contractor shall produce the following written reports or other written documents (deliverables) by the dates indicated below: